wdi-sg/fibonacci-numbers/README.md

 Yes, you're not seeing things - this function is calling itself.
 Some might say, it's _recursing_ on itself.
 This is perfectly valid code.

 Play with the above function by adding `console.log` and `debugger` statements and try and understand how it works.
 Then, delete the code and try implementing it yourself.

+## Further - visualize
+Use HTML5 canvas to draw the above figure.

 ## Further - dynamic programming